Weather in France in April

 Is April a good time to visit France?

-For example, April is a great month to visit Paris before bigger crowds hit the capital from May, with the warming weather also enabling you to enjoy Paris’ café culture to the max.
+For example, April is a great month to visit Paris before bigger crowds hit the capital in May, with the warming weather also enabling you to enjoy Paris’ café culture to the max.

-April also sees the city’s glorious gardens, among them Jardin des Tuileries and Jardin du Luxembourg, start to come into full bloom.
+April also sees the city’s glorious yards, among them Jardin des Tuileries and Jardin du Luxembourg, start to come into full bloom.

-Staying on the subject of blooms, spring is a wonderful time to visit the Loire Valley, Giverny, and Palace of Versailles to see gardens — including Monet's, and those of Château de Villandry — at (arguably) their most beautiful.
+Staying on the subject of blooms, spring is a wonderful time to visit the Loire Valley, Giverny, and the Palace of Versailles to see yards—including Monet's and those of Château de Villandry—at (arguably) their most beautiful.

 Saint Emilion, Bordeaux vineyard, France © FreeProd33/Shutterstock